google/honggfuzz/docs/USAGE.md

 Options:
  --help|-h
 	Help plz..
- --input|-f VALUE
+ --input|-i VALUE
-	Path to a directory containing initial file corpus --persistent|-P
+	Path to a directory containing initial file corpus --output VALUE
+	Output data (new dynamic coverage corpus, or the minimized coverage corpus) is written to this directory (default: input directory is used)
+ --persistent|-P
-	Enable persistent fuzzing (use hfuzz_cc/hfuzz-clang to compile code) --instrument|-z
+	Enable persistent fuzzing (use hfuzz_cc/hfuzz-clang to compile code).
+This will be auto-detected!!!
+ --instrument|-z
-	*DEFAULT-MODE-BY-DEFAULT* Enable compile-time instrumentation (use hfuzz_cc/hfuzz-clang to compile code) --noinst|-x
+	*DEFAULT-MODE-BY-DEFAULT* Enable compile-time instrumentation (use hfuzz_cc/hfuzz-clang to compile code) --minimize|-M
+	Minimize the input corpus.
+It will most likely delete some corpus files (from the --input directory) if no --output is used!
+ --noinst|-x
-	Static mode (dry-mode), disable any instrumentation (hw/sw) --keep_output|-Q
+	Static mode only, disable any instrumentation (hw/sw) feedback --keep_output|-Q
 	Don't close children's stdin, stdout, stderr; can be noisy --timeout|-t VALUE
-	Timeout in seconds (default: '10')
+	Timeout in seconds (default: 10)
  --threads|-n VALUE
 	Number of concurrent fuzzing threads (default: number of CPUs / 2) --stdin_input|-s
 	Provide fuzzing input on STDIN, instead of ___FILE___ --mutations_per_run|-r VALUE
-	Maximal number of mutations per one run (default: '6') --logfile|-l VALUE
+	Maximal number of mutations per one run (default: 6) --logfile|-l VALUE
 	Log file
  --verbose|-v
 	Disable ANSI console; use simple log output --verifier|-V
 	Enable crashes verifier
  --debug|-d
 	Show debug messages (level >= 4)
- --extension|-e VALUE
+ --quiet|-q
+	Show only warnings and more serious messages (level <= 1) --extension|-e VALUE
 	Input file extension (e.g. 'swf'), (default: 'fuzz') --workspace|-W VALUE
 	Workspace directory to save crashes & runtime files (default: '.')
+ --crashdir VALUE
+	Directory where crashes are saved to (default: workspace directory) --covdir_all VALUE
+	** DEPRECATED ** use --output
- --covdir VALUE
+ --covdir_new VALUE
-	New coverage is written to a separate directory (default: use the input directory) --dict|-w VALUE
+	New coverage (beyond the dry-run fuzzing phase) is written to this separate directory --dict|-w VALUE
 	Dictionary file.
 Format:http://llvm.org/docs/LibFuzzer.html#dictionaries
  --stackhash_bl|-B VALUE